 Whether it is federal legislative and regulatory activity, or state-specific activity impacting students and private institution in Illinois, Iowa, Michigan, Minnesota, or Wisconsin, CSPEN is here to provide you with the latest information and steps you and your institution can take to advocate for your students and your school(s).

-Earlier the evening, U.S. Secretary of Education Betsy DeVos delivered a communique to ACICS stating unequivocally that, based upon the March 23, 3018 decision by the U.S. Court of the District of Columbia, remanding the prior Secretary of Education’s decision to revoke ACICS’s recognition as a recognized accrediting agency, that the prior revocation of ACICS is withdrawn and ACICS’s status as a fully recognized accrediting agency is restored effective as of December 12, 2016.
+U.S. Secretary of Education Betsy DeVos delivered a communique to ACICS stating unequivocally that, based upon the March 23, 3018 decision by the U.S. Court of the District of Columbia, remanding the prior Secretary of Education’s decision to revoke ACICS’s recognition as a recognized accrediting agency, that the prior revocation of ACICS is withdrawn and ACICS’s status as a fully recognized accrediting agency is restored effective as of December 12, 2016.

 The letter goes on to explain that until such time as Secretary DeVos has the opportunity to review the over 30,000+ pages of information submitted at the request of the Department as part of their 2016 petition for recognition, as well as additional information that the Secretary offers ACICS the ability to submit in furtherance of their petition for re-recognition, the agency will remain recognized.

 Moreover, the Secretary makes clear in her correspondence that the pending petition for full recognition submitted by ACICS in December of 2017 is no longer valid or necessary, and as a result ACICS is being pulled from the May 2018 agenda of the National Advisory Committee on Institutional Quality and Integrity.